Robyn011/HTML_CSS/README.md

 "778899cc"

 - Another syntax is the RGB format, where colors are written out using Base 10 numbers to specify the red, green, and blue channels. this dormat can also be represented as an eight-digit hex number or RGBA.
-- The last "cc" number corresponds to Alpha, which relates to the opacity and transparency od the color.
+- The last "cc" number corresponds to Alpha, which relates to the opacity and transparency of the color.

 ### Background and Text Color in CSS